Exploring the Benefits of Casing Pipe: How It Can Improve Your Piping System

 e Drift diameter for most common bit size; This drift diameter shall be specified in the purchase agreement and marked on the pipe; See 8.10 for drift requirements.

-f Based on 758 mPa minimum yield strength or greater.
+f based on 758 mPa minimum yield strength or greater.

 g Based on 379 mPa minimum yield strength.